 - lesions in the recipient twin result from emboli or thromboplastic material originating from the macerated co-twin 4

-Antenatal ultrasound, or vascular imaging will demonstrate absence of the middle cerebral arteries.
+- antenatal ultrasound or vascular imaging demonstrate absence of middle cerebral arteries

 Treatment and prognosis

 Hydranencephaly is not compatible with a prolonged life after birth, with the vast majority of live births dying prior to one year of age.
 Termination of pregnancy is usually considered justifiable due to this reason.

 General imaging differential considerations include: